 Just as the lab’s approach to healthcare is premised on the fact that all patients are different, our approach to education reflects the incredible heterogeneity between students in terms of abilities, backgrounds, interests, goals, needs and priorities.
 Since a one-size-fits-all model for education will seldom yield optimal results for any given student, we are particularly interested in the application of machine learning and AI tools to deliver truly personalized education.

 This is the focus of a recent paper co-authored by Mihaela van der Schaar, entitled “Personalized Education in the AI Era: What to Expect Next?”
 In this paper, Mihaela and co-authors Setareh Maghsudi, Andrew Lan, and Jie Xu provide a brief review of state-of-the-art research, investigate the challenges of machine learning/AI-based personalized education, and discuss potential solutions.
-The paper was recently accepted for publication in the IEEE Signal Processing Magazine (editor-in-chief: Christian Jutten), where it will appear later this year.
+The paper was recently accepted for publication in the IEEE Signal Processing Magazine (editor-in-chief: Christian Jutten).

 Personalized Education in the AI Era: What to Expect Next?